Q. How do I change my PSAR membership information (email, phone # etc.)

 Q. How do I use the Apple Watch with the Supra eKEY app?
 Follow this link to a video:

 Q. Where can I buy lock boxes, what is the cost?

-PSAR sells lock boxes in our East and South County Service centers.
-We sell new lockboxes most often but do sell used lock boxes while supplies last.
+PSAR sells lock boxes in our East, South and Central County Service centers.
+We sell new lockboxes, but frequently have used lock boxes at a much lower price while supplies last.